nervina-labs/joyid-docs/pages/apis/ckb/sign-raw-tx.md

     }
     const joyidWitness = serializeWitnessArgs(emptyWitness)

-    // Get CoTA cell from CKB blockchain and append it to the head of the cellDeps list const cotaType = getCotaTypeScript(isMainnet)
+    // Get CoTA cell from CKB blockchain and please ensure that the CoTA cell is the first in cellDeps. const cotaType = getCotaTypeScript(isMainnet)
-    const cotaCells = await collector.getCells({ lock: anyLock, type: cotaType }) if (!cotaCells || cotaCells.length === 0) {
+    // Get CoTA cell with CKB indexer and the indexer filter is joyid lock script and cota type script const cotaCells = await collector.getCells({ lock: joyidLock, type: cotaType }) if (!cotaCells || cotaCells.length === 0) {
       throw new NoCotaCellException("Cota cell doesn't exist")
     }